learndog/wipdots/vim/basic_usage.md

 * :Files (non dot files in directory) or :GFiles (git files) for opening with fzf file lists :FilesDots to also include dotfiles, :FilesAll to include dotfiles and dotdirs
 * Leader-e for file explorer prefix
-* Leader-ee to toggle nvimtree window
+* Leader-ee to toggle nvimtree or netrw window
 * In netrw...
+  * Ctrl-ARROW or wbWB will move around
   * Single mouse click to select folder or item
   * :help netrw-quickcom
   * :help netrw-quickmap